Parent Service Package: VS08

 Physical Object Functional Object PSpec Number PSpec Name

-ITS Roadway Equipment Roadway Basic Surveillance 1.1.1.1 Process Traffic Sensor Data
+Roadway Surveillance 1.1.1.1 Process Traffic Sensor Data

 1.1.1.7 Process Road User Protection